MKS Pogoń Siedlce (rugby union)

-Miejski Klub Sportowy Pogoń Siedlce (often referred to just as Pogoń Siedlce) is a Polish rugby union club based in Siedlce, Poland that plays in the Rugby Ekstraliga.
+Miejski Klub Sportowy Pogoń Siedlce (often referred to just as Pogoń Siedlce) is a Polish rugby union club based in Siedlce, that plays in the Rugby Ekstraliga.

-Siedlce were promoted from the First Division in 2011-12 up to the Rugby Ekstraliga having finished third.
-They finished the current season ranked 4th out of the 8 clubs who took part in the Premier League.
+Siedlce were promoted to the Rugby Ekstraliga from the First Division in 2011–12, having finished third.
+They won their first national title in the 2024–25 season, after defeating Orkan Sochaczew 21–9 in the final.

 History

 The club was formed in 1944.
 They were a First Division team, but earned promotion up to the top flight of Polish rugby.